 The amount of your paycheck subject to the maximum Social Security taxes will go up to $168,600 in 2024.
 That is an increase from $160,200 based on an increase in the average wage in the U.S. Typically, workers paying into Social Security are taxed at the 6.25 rate.
 This means that workers with higher incomes will continue to pay more into Social Security.

-t.
+The amount you earn through work during retirement can limit your Social Security benefits if you earn over a certain amount.
+This is known as the retirement earnings test.
 You will forfeit $1 in benefits for every $2 you make over the earnings limit - this limit is $22,320 in 2024 for retirees younger than their full retirement age.
 During the year a retiree reaches their full retirement age, the earnings limit will increase to $59,520.
 This means that $1 from benefits is withheld for each $3 of earnings during that year in excess of the earnings limit, and then no amount is withheld beginning the month you reach full retirement age.**

 Some estimates say that Social Security will be able to pay full benefits through about 2034.
 Assuming that Congress does not correct the shortfall by then, and if the estimates are correct, suggest that benefits will drop to about 75-80% of current levels starting in 2034.
 While Congress may find a solution, it is known that Social Security is a spend-as-you-go program and may have an uncertain future.

 Lakehouse Family Wealth firmly believes that a sound financial plan, built around your family can be the key to financial success in retirement.
 We want our clients to achieve their goals during their working years and in retirement.
 We develop and revisit their long-term plans while considering the most common challenges retirees face such as inflation, investment risk, death of a spouse, longevity, long-term care needs and more.
 We work with clients early in their careers as well as those who are near or already in retirement to develop and refine their plan as it is appropriate for their situation.
-Contact us for a free assessment.

 Sources: